nhm38/ECE4960/lab2-page.md

     print(ble_float)
     await asyncio.sleep(1)
 ```
-The start_notify function activates notifications to be sent when the characteristic specified by the UUID is updated so constantly having to check for updates is unnecessary.
+The start_notify function activates notifications to be sent when the characteristic specified by the UUID is updated, so constantly having to check for updates is unnecessary.
 The while loop prints the global variable then waits for 1 second.

 {% include youtube.html video="qN0IdphDal4" %}

 ### Task 4
 Maintaining the float data type is more efficient for a small amount of data, becuase it takes fewer bits to send a float than a string of the same length.
 However, if there's a lot of data, it's more efficient to put all the data together in a string.
-It's simpler to receive one string and reduces the memory cost of individually telling the computer each piece of data is a float rather than one string.
+It's simpler to receive one string and reduces the memory cost of individually telling the computer the type of each piece of data.
 A downside is having to parse out the float values from the string, and you need to be careful not to exceed byte limits.